Poverty reduction: Poverty reduction in Taiwan

 In spite of the intensive reduction strategies deployed in the previous two decades, poverty levels in several countries of the world has not been reduced.
 Recent research has demonstrated that the low wage levels of the needy families have risen gradually, although in some scenarios they have declined.
 While wage level is the main median pointer of welfare, such results suggest that past poverty reduction procedures have not been precise.
 Unless suitable reduction procedures are formulated and implemented in the near future, rustic poverty will probably be a real issue for quite some long time.
 Families are determined to be low-pay if their monthly income does not surpass the evaluated monthly minimum set by every city or region.
 To meet the family's essential needs (shelter, food, clothing, and education) in Taipei, one would need to have $337 every month.
 This sum changes relying upon the city's way of life; for instance, one would just need to have $171 every month to live in Kinmen County.

 Sustained economic growth is noted as the main propelling agent for Poverty Reduction in Taiwan.
 While internal FDI has no noteworthy effect on the mean wage of poor people, outward FDI from Taiwan in the previous two decades appears to have adversely affected the poorest 20% of the populace.
 Poverty in Taiwan has nearly been eliminated, with under 1 per cent of the populace considered as poor or earning the low-level pay.
 This implies more than 99 per cent of the populace appreciates the advantages of Taiwan's economic flourishing and extraordinarily enhanced personal satisfaction.
 Beside lowly-paid families, the government offers support to other individuals, for example, the elderly and the incapacitated, who cannot work.
 During 1980 to 1999 Taiwanese government developed a program called National Health Insurance program.
 NHI mainly provides economically disadvantaged people with quality healthcare at an affordable price.
-July 1993, the government of Taiwan started giving a monthly sponsorship to elderly people.
+In July 1993, the government of Taiwan started giving a monthly sponsorship to elderly people.
 People beyond 65 years old whose normal family salary is not exactly, or equivalent to, 1.5 times the base monthly costs are fit to get a monthly sponsorship of $174.
 Private transfers also play an important role in Taiwan for antipoverty according to the date Taiwan provided to the Luxembourg Income Studies, the results indicates the private transfer has greater impact than public transfers in terms of proving welfare state.